daerduoCarey/where2act/code/README.md

 Install the `xvfb` tool on your server if not installed.

 ## Generate Offline Training Data
-Before training the network, we need to collect a large set of interaction trials via random exploration.
+Before training the network, we need to collect a large set of interaction trials via random exploration, using the script `scripts/run_gen_offline_data.sh`.

-    bash scripts/run_gen_offline_data.sh

 By default, this file generates data for all categories under the *pushing* primitive action.
-And this will take a long time.
-You would need to distribute the data generation process across multiple machines.
 You can modify the content of the above file to generate data for different settings.

-Please modify the `num_epochs` for generating different data amount and `num_processes` for the number of CPU cores to use.

 Generating enough offline interaction trials is necessary for a successful learning, and it may require many CPU hours (e.g. 1000 hrs or more) for the data collection.
-So, this offline data collection script is designed for you to parallize the data generation on different machines, by setting the proper `--starting_epoch`, `--num_epochs`, `--out_fn` and `--num_processes` parameters.
+So, this offline data collection script is designed for you to parallelize the data generation on different machines, by setting the proper `--starting_epoch`, `--num_epochs`, `--out_fn` and `--num_processes` parameters.
 After the data generation, you need to move all the data to the same folder and create one `data_tuple_list.txt` file merging all output data index files.
 Check the other parameters for more information.